rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 13. Click OK.

-14. The Application Express Authentication scheme is now activated as current authentication scheme.
+14. The Application Express Authentication scheme is now activated as the current authentication scheme.

 15. In the toolbar, click the Run Page icon.
 Then, click Sign Out.